hegdepavankumar/websites-a-programmer-should-visit/README.md

 ![khan-logo-dark-background-2](https://user-images.githubusercontent.com/85627085/230728283-bb54c8a9-60e8-4969-acd6-ae523fdfa777.png)

 Khan Academy is an American non-profit educational organization created in 2008 by Sal Khan.
-Its goal is creating a set of online tools that help educate students.
+Its goal is to create a set of online tools that help educate students.
 The organization produces short lessons in the form of videos.
 Its website also includes supplementary practice exercises and materials for educators.

 - [Wikipedia](https://en.wikipedia.org/wiki/Khan_Academy)